BenjaminVigreux/Rdvark/content/post/2021-12-29-pretty-choropleth-maps-with-sf-and-ggplot2/index.markdown

     ## 6 E06000006 Halton     53.3 -2.69 (((-2.690633 53.38539, -2.69090~ 354246 382146
     ## # ... with 2 more variables: SHAPE_Length <dbl>, SHAPE_Area <dbl>

-### Step 3: Combine our data into one dataframe
+### Step 3: Combine our data into one dataframe/tibble

 We then combine the data we want to map with geographic boundaries for all local authorities.
 We do this by joining *age_data* onto *lad_boundaries_2020*, using standard local authority codes as the variable to join these 2 datasets by.

 ``` r
 combined_data <- lad_boundaries_2020 %>%